acend/cilium-basics-training/content/en/docs/12/_index.md

 OnlyWhenNot: techlab
 ---

-To deepen our understanding of eBPF we will write and compile a small eBPF apps ourself:
+To deepen our understanding of eBPF we will write and compile a small eBPF app:

 ## {{% task %}} Hello World

-ebpf-go is a pure Go library that provides utilities for loading, compiling, and debugging eBPF programs written by cilium project.
+ebpf-go is a pure Go library that provides utilities for loading, compiling, and debugging eBPF programs written by the cilium project.

 We will use this library and add our own hello world app as an example to it: